Lavelliane/jobify-MERN/README.md

 - React
 - Vite

-Getting Started
+## Getting Started
-To get started with this project, run the following commands:
+To get started with this project after cloning, run the following commands:

 ```
 npm install
 npm run start
 ```

 You need to add your own .env file for the port, mongo url, and JWT